s-frw/ml-platform/docs/architecture.md

 ML Platform Architecture

 1. Overview

-This repository defines a GitOps ML platform deployed on Kubernetes.
+This repository defines a GitOps-driven ML platform deployed on Kubernetes.
 All infrastructure and ML components are declaratively managed and continuously reconciled from Git.

 The platform follows the App-of-Apps GitOps model using Argo CD to synchronize cluster state from this repository.

 Core Capabilities

-GitOps infrastructure management
+GitOps-based infrastructure management

-ML experiment tracking
+ML experiment tracking and model lifecycle management

-Artifact storage
+Artifact storage with S3-compatible backend

 GPU-aware training workloads